skiby7/skiby7.github.io/_course/lesson-2.md

 ### Recursive functions

 A recursive function is a function that calls itself during its execution.
-It breaks a problem into smaller subproblems until it reaches a base case (stopping condition).
+It breaks a problem into smaller sub-problems until it reaches a base case (stopping condition).

 Key concepts: